 Your goal is to explore and unearth the secrets of an extinct race called the “Nomai” in an attempt to find out what’s happening.

 The Outer Wilds’ time loop presents a unique gameplay mechanic that adds an extra layer to the game.
 Every time you die or the timer expires, you end up respawning back on your home planet, retaining all the information you have gathered before.

 The game requires you to solve puzzles, properly manage your time, and manage your health, fuel, and oxygen meters.
 The time loop is beautifully executed and still allows you to fully enjoy the gameplay without having to rush everything.

-Outer Wilds was released in May 2019 and is playable on PlayStation, Xbox, PC, and the Nintendo Switch.
+Outer Wilds came out in May 2019 and is playable on PlayStation, Xbox, PC, and the Nintendo Switch.

 3. Subnautica: Below Zero